TomasHubelbauer/agendum/README.md

   - Clearing all items
   - Busting the web worker cache
 - [ ] Figure out why the demo failing test doesn't fail the build (maybe need to call `process.exit`?)
-- [ ] Generate an HTML report from the Puppeteer run and display it in the Tests tab in DevOps
-  - [ ] Figure out how to keep displaying it when we have unit tests and Jest HTML report also being shown (join the two files?)
+- [ ] Figure out if we can add Puppeteer screenshots to the hTML jUnit report that will come from Jest to combine both into one
-- [ ] Pass artifacts directory to the `test` script and save screenshots to that and upload that directory not `screenshots`
+- [ ] Pass artifacts directory path to the `test` script and save screenshots to that and upload that directory not `screenshots`
 - [ ] Add [jPuppeteer jUnit](https://www.eliostruyf.com/setting-up-puppeteer-to-run-on-azure-devops-for-your-automated-ui-tests/)
 - [ ] Rewrite the editor in [Fragment](https://github.com/TomasHubelbauer/fragment) once it supports the necessary features (keys)
 - [ ] Display a button for toggling the rich editor when in portrait mode (can't do shortcuts)